cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

   - the diagram shows the:
   - Nodes as gateways doesn't impact Pod-to-Pod communication within a cluster.
   - Pods in a cluster still communicate with each other directly
-  - Pods communicate to other clusters or non-Kubernetes applications by using <FOnt color=red> SNAT </font> when leaving the node.
+  - Pods communicate to other clusters or non-Kubernetes applications by using <font color=OrangeRed> SNAT </font> when leaving the node.
-  - traffic from outside Services in other clusters or non-Kubernetes applications enters the cluster through a <font color=red> NodePort service </font> before being forwarded to the correct Pod in the cluster.
+  - traffic from outside Services in other clusters or non-Kubernetes applications enters the cluster through a <font color=OrangeRed> NodePort service </font> before being forwarded to the correct Pod in the cluster.

 ![Screenshot 2023-07-11 at 00.45.25](/assets/img/Screenshot%202023-07-11%20at%2000.45.25_c38x9udw7.png)